background image

 11 September 2009

-Convict granted bail pending appeal after court found multiple Arvind Patel factors in his favour, subject to strict conditions.
+Convict charged with non-violent fraud granted bail pending appeal under Arvind Patel criteria with strict conditions.

-Criminal procedure – Bail pending appeal – Application assessed under Arvind Patel factors (character, first offender, non-violent offence, arguable appeal, delay, prior bail compliance) – Convict granted bail subject to strict conditions to mitigate flight risk.
+Criminal procedure — Bail pending appeal — Application under s.132(4) T.I.A. and s.40 CPA — Criteria from Arvind Patel: character, first-offender, non-violent offence, appeal prospects, delay, compliance with bail — Convict granted bail with financial and reporting conditions

 11 September 2009